The ultimate 6-month-old baby sleep schedule (backed by a sleep expert)

 Create a consistent bedtime routine

 Establishing a calming, predictable bedtime routine helps signal to your baby that sleep is coming.
-Simple activities like a warm bath, gentle massage, pyjamas, a lullaby, or reading can ease them into sleep - this shouldn't be too long, 45 minutes maximum.
+Simple activities like a warm bath, gentle baby massage, pyjamas, a lullaby, or reading can ease them into sleep - this shouldn't be too long, 45 minutes maximum.

 Follow age-appropriate wake windows